By Takanori Tamura Ph.D., Voice Up Japan, Researcher

 - I built a hypothesis (2) : “Twitter discourse around ‘trans women’ quantitatively expand instead of qualitatively shift after December 2018.”

-- Through the multidimensional scale method, I found that in both cases, and , the words were broadly divided into a group of words related to trans exclusion and a group of words related to gender theory.
-This result supports H1 : “Twitter discourse around ‘trans women’ quantitatively expand instead of qualitatively shift after December 2018.”
+- Through the multidimensional scale method, I found that in both cases, [November] and [December] , the words were broadly divided into a group of words related to trans exclusion and a group of words related to gender theory.
+This result supports the hypothesis (1) : “Twitter discourse around ‘trans women’ quantitatively expand instead of qualitatively shift after December 2018.”

 In order to capture the aforementioned word frequencies and co-occurrence relationships as a whole, I used the multidimensional scale method to create the figure.
 Here, we consider the high co-occurrence rate of the two words in terms of distance.
 If the same two words are co-occurring multiple times in a single Twitter post, we consider the distance between the two words to be close.
 Then, I calculated the distances between the many words to each other.
 This is a bit like making a map.
 Kyoto and Osaka are close by, and Tokyo and Kanagawa are also close by.
 However, Tokyo and Osaka are far away, and Hokkaido and Kyushu are far from all of them.
 This kind of interrelationship can be represented in a map of Japan.
 In this way, we create a word map.